Bas-Saint-Laurent: Age

 The population of Bas-Saint-Laurent is significantly older than the population of Quebec as a whole.
-In 2011, the average age of the population of Bas-Saint-Laurent was 47.3 years, making it the second oldest province of Quebec by that criterion, behind neighboring Gaspésie–Îles-de-la-Madeleine (49.0 years) and just before the region in third place, Mauricie (47.2).
+In 2011, the average age of the population of Bas-Saint-Laurent was 47.3 years, making it the second oldest region of Quebec by that criterion, behind neighbouring Gaspésie–Îles-de-la-Madeleine (49.0 years) and just before the region in third place, Mauricie (47.2).

 The share of youths under the age of 20 is also one of the lowest of Quebec, at 19.5%, compared to the average of 21.7%.

 As is the case for data on population, the data on the age of said population shows a clear divide between the two urban RCMs and the rural ones.
 The RCM Les Basques sees an important aging of its population and has the lowest share of youths between 0 and 19 years old (17.5), the population over 65 years old has the largest share (25.6%), and the average age of 51 years is the highest of the region in 2011.

 Language

 Nearly all residents of Bas-Saint-Laurent speak French as their mother tongue.
 According to the 2006, 98.6% of those who responded declared their native tongue to be French, 0.6% declared English, and 0.8% listed a different language.
-Only 315 peopled indicated both French and English to be their native tongues, and 86 cited French and another language.
+Only 315 people indicated both French and English to be their native tongues, and 86 people cited French and another language.

 The proportion of Bas-Saint-Laurent residents reporting they can speak both French and English was 15.6%, compared to 40.6% in all of Quebec.
 This share was greater in the two largest cities of the region, reaching 21.7% in Rimouski and 18.0% in Rivière-du-Loup.
 Among smaller towns, Notre-Dame-du-Lac stood out with a bilingual rate of 20.3%.
 In the region, 140 people reported they only spoke English, and 125 others reported that they could not speak either French or English.